Statement of expectations for the Anti-Dumping Commission

 I expect the anti-dumping system to support this agenda by ensuring a fair and competitive environment that supports and encourages investment into Australia.

 The geostrategic environment you operate in has changed rapidly.
 International overcapacity in key sectors, combined with the increasing use of quotas and tariffs by other countries are altering international trade flows.
-There is a significant risk for trade diversion and dumping into the Australian market undermining otherwise competitive Australian industry.
+There is a significant risk of trade diversion and dumping into the Australian market undermining otherwise competitive Australian industry.

 Effective, timely and accessible remedies